Kris Jenner Gets Birthday Tributes From Kim Kardashian, Kyle Richards & More As She Turns 64

 Kris Jenner is getting birthday greetings from her family and famous friends.
-The self-described “momager” and businesswoman turned 64 years old on Nov.
-5, and her Kardashian daughters and other stars paid tribute to her on social media.
+The self-described “momager” and businesswoman turned 64-years-old on November 5, and her Kardashian daughters and other stars paid tribute to her on social media.

 View this post on Instagram